 Losing money is never fun, but business losses can potentially be deductible.
 Here’s what you need to know.
 Also consider these tips for maximizing your business’s customer retention.
+In this issue:

 - New Rules Could Limit Your Business LossesHere’s what you need to know about net operating losses starting in 2021